ENEL645Group/term-project/samples/sample_video/gstreamer_sample_video/README.md

 Jetson Cards Classification Demo

+This code should be run on a Nvidia Jeton board.

 Runs a gstreamer pipeline that streams the video over UDP and runs inference on the image to identify which card is being displayed